musman-uk/the-poets-codex/source/pages/poets/shakespeare.md

----
 title: William Shakespeare
-image: placeholder.jpg
----

-William Shakespeare was born in 1564 in Stratford upon Avon, England.
-He wrote plays and poems that continue to shape how we think about love, ambition, grief, and the strange contradictions of being human.
-His work feels both ancient and familiar, as if he understood something about people that has not changed despite the centuries that have passed.

-A few lines from one of his sonnets:
+profile: |
+    Shakespeare wrote with an instinct for the inner life.
+His lines move between clarity and mystery, carrying the weight of thought and the quickness of feeling.
+Even now, his voice feels close, as if he is watching the world with us and offering language that helps us understand it.

+trivia:
+  - Wrote for the Globe Theatre in London
+  - His works were first collected in the First Folio
+  - Known for blending poetry and drama with unusual ease

+recommended:
+  - Sonnets
+  - Hamlet
+  - King Lear

+poetry:
+  - title: "Sonnet 18 (Excerpt)"
+    original: |
-> Shall I compare thee to a summer's day
+        Shall I compare thee to a summer day
-> Thou art more lovely and more temperate
+        Thou art more lovely and more temperate

-A small piece of trivia that many people do not know is that Shakespeare never oversaw the publication of his plays.
-They were gathered and printed by his friends after his death, which means that much of what we now consider his legacy survived only because a few people cared enough to preserve it.
+    translation: |
+        Should I compare you to a summer day
+        You are gentler and more beautiful

+  - title: "Sonnet 116 (Excerpt)"
+    original: |
+        Let me not to the marriage of true minds
+        Admit impediments
+    translation: |
+        I will not claim that true and steady love
+        Can be blocked by anything